josehb96/josehb96/README.md

 - I have a degree in computer science which doesn't matter because it's more important what I have learned by myself.

 ## 🔗 Links

 [![portfolio](https://img.shields.io/badge/my_portfolio-000?style=for-the-badge&logo=ko-fi&logoColor=white)](https://josehurtadobaeza.super.site/)
 [![linkedin](https://img.shields.io/badge/linkedin-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/jose-hurtado-baeza-5406b4223/)

-## More about me (Nobody cares)

-- 👩‍💻 Currently working on a website project for a mechanical workshop company.

-- 🌱 Currently learning about sales.

-- 📫 How to reach me -> josehurtadobaeza@gmail.com

 ## 🛠 Skills